Where to Stream Your Favorite Hollywood Ballet Flicks

 Girl

-Girl, a 2018 Belgian drama directed by Lukas Dhont, follows Lara, a 15-year-old transgender dance student at a prestigious Dutch ballet school.
-Inspired by the life of Belgian dancer Nora Monsecour, the film shows Lara's emotional struggles as she adjusts to training as a female and anticipates gender reassignment surgery.
+Girl, a 2018 Belgian drama directed by Lukas Dhont, follows Lara, a 15-year-old transgender student at a prestigious Dutch ballet school.
+Inspired by the life of Belgian dancer Nora Monsecour, the film shows Lara's emotional struggles as she adjusts her ballet training and anticipates gender reassignment surgery.
 Girl won the Queer Palm at the 2018 Cannes Film Festival, although it has been sharply criticized by some in the trans community for casting a cis-gender male (Victor Polster) in the leading role and for its graphic content.

 Where to stream: Netflix (subscription required)